group of friends tasting Alentejo wines

 A short intro to the best wines of the Alentejo: Not a Sommeliers Guide!

-In this blog post, we’ll be exploring the wonders of the Alentejo region, what makes its wines so special, what varieties of wines it produces, and how to pair them with food.
+In this blog post, I’ll be exploring the wonders of the Alentejo region, what makes its wines so special, what varieties of wines it produces, and how to pair them with food.
 So let’s get started!

 Introduction to Portugal’s Alentejo Region